elementmerc/Hacking-Tools/README.md

 # Hacking-Tools
 A repository of customized hacking tools

-NOTE: These are to be run on Linux, not Windows
+NOTE: These were configured for Linux.
+You may need to tweak the code a bit if you want to use them on Linux

 ## arp_spoofer.py